 Brian is bright and has promise.
 Right now, though, his performance is just adequate.
 He does what his job requires, but he’s not standing out or taking the initiative on projects.

 You are trying to influence Brian’s development by coaching him in a Q4 collaborative way.
 You monitor his work and discuss with him his commitment to his job and how he could shine.

+Solicit the Employee’s IdeasChoice A is a good start, but you need to do more than just this.
 As a fundamental, if coaching doesn’t seem to be working, check to be sure you are not simply doing all the talking.
 Brian will be much more motivated if his coaching is a form of self-discovery — that is, if you give Brian the opportunity to express what he thinks is missing and his ideas for doing better.
 Even if it’s close to your own ideas, it means so much more to the employee if he generates his own strategy for improvement.
 See C for how to round this out.

-This is the best of three effective suggestions because it incorporates Brian’s participation in goal-setting (Choice A), but it also adds measurable, trackable performance objectives that can be revisited in a timely way.
+Set Goals with Employee Input.
+Track in Future Discussions.Choice C is the best of three effective suggestions because it incorporates Brian’s participation in goal-setting (Choice A), but it also adds measurable, trackable performance objectives that can be revisited in a timely way.
 Of course, you can modify and refine the plan together, but let it originate with him.